What do we need to know about our own judgment and decision making before we decide that the ends justify the means? Click To Tweet

-The cases are different, but the underlying principle people on both sides of the aisle have appealed to is the same: The ends justify the means.
+The cases might be different, but the underlying principle people on both sides of the aisle appeal to is the same: The ends justify the means.
 Or, more specifically: Our ends justify the means.

 The problem is with the “our.”
 Whether we are talking about your ends or my ends doesn’t just affect whether we think the ends justify the means; it also affects how we view the means themselves.